JeelDobariya38/passcodes-java/README.md

 **Note**: Please be sure, To replace the version.
 Before, Run the above command.

+5. Use the app.

+6. Refer our Docs if needed.

+7. Reach out to us, For any issue, Using [github issues](https://github.com/JeelDobariya38/PassCodes/issues).

+For more info, On installing & updating of passcodes app.
+You can read **docs/installing_guide.md** on our github repository.

 ## License

 Please, Be sure about the fact that software is license under **MIT**.
 The project is just a very small.